kangguru/rack-google-analytics/README.md

 * `:anonymize_ip` -  sets the tracker to remove the last octet from all IP addresses, see https://developers.google.com/analytics/devguides/collection/gajs/methods/gaJSApi_gat?hl=de#_gat._anonymizeIp for details.
 * `:domain`     -  sets the domain name for the GATC cookies.
 Defaults to `auto`. (must also set :multiple)
 * `:site_speed_sample_rate` - Defines a new sample set size for Site Speed data collection, see https://developers.google.com/analytics/devguides/collection/gajs/methods/gaJSApiBasicConfiguration?hl=de#_gat.GA_Tracker_._setSiteSpeedSampleRate
+* `:enhanced_link_attribution` - Enable enhanced link attribution, see https://support.google.com/analytics/answer/2558867?hl=en
+* `:adjusted_bounce_rate_timeouts` - An array of times in seconds that the tracker will use to set timeouts for adjusted bounce rate tracking.
+See http://analytics.blogspot.ca/2012/07/tracking-adjusted-bounce-rate-in-google.html for details.

 If you are not sure what's best, go with the defaults, and read here if you should opt-out.